← The Skylift Journal

 If you run a small business in Tampa and you've started asking around about a new website, you've probably gotten quotes ranging from $500 to $25,000 for what sounds like the same thing.
 That's not your imagination.
 The market really is that scattered.

-Here is the honest answer, with no upsell baked in.
+Here is the honest answer on what a Tampa small business website should actually cost, with no upsell baked in.

-The four real pricing tiers in Tampa right now
+What are the four real website pricing tiers in Tampa?

 In the Tampa Bay market, from Hyde Park to Brandon and St. Pete to Lakeland, small business websites cluster into four price bands.
 The differences between them are bigger than they look.
 You are buying a different type of product at each tier, not a nicer version of the same one.

 Tier 1: Templates and DIY ($0 to $50/mo).
 Squarespace, Wix, or Shopify with a pre-made theme.
+Squarespace's published plan pricing runs $16 to $52/mo, with Wix and Shopify clustering in the same range.
 You do the work.
 You pick the colors, write the copy, and source the photos.
 Real cost: 20 to 60 hours of your time in the first month, then 2 to 4 hours a month forever to keep it from looking abandoned.

 Tier 2: Freelance one-off ($1,500 to $5,000).
 A local freelancer builds you a site, hands you a login, and disappears.
 This works if you have a marketing person on staff who can keep it updated.
 It stops working the moment a plugin breaks, your hours change, or you want a new page.

-Tier 3: Subscription, done-for-you ($300 to $800/mo).
+Tier 3: Subscription, done-for-you ($100 to $800/mo).
 A small studio designs, builds, hosts, and updates the site for a flat monthly fee.
 There is no big upfront bill.
 You message them when something needs to change, and they handle it within a few business days.
-This is the lane Skylift operates in, at $499/mo.
+This is the lane Skylift operates in, with plans from $97 to $697/mo depending on how much of the lead engine you want running.

 Tier 4: Agency retainer ($2,500 to $10,000+/mo).
 Full service: brand, web, paid ads, SEO, content.
 Built for businesses doing seven figures and up.
 Overkill for most Tampa SMBs we talk to.